paul-awe/cybersecurity-portfolio/google-cybersecurity/notes/course-01-foundations-of-cybersecurity.md

 ## 📘 Glossary

-I compiled key terms from this course here:
+Attached is a glossary of key terms from the course:

 👉 [View Glossary](../assets/google-cybersecurity-course-01-glossary.pdf)